-1. To graduate with the M.S. degree, a student must meet the following requirements: - a.
-Complete the 90-unit program in accord with the approval Plan of Study and the standards specified herein.
-At least 60 units must be at the 500-600 level and at least 36 units must be in residence.
-Students may take up to 24 units of CR/NC work. - b.
+1. To graduate with the M. S. degree, a student must meet the following requirements: - a.
+Complete the 90-unit program in accord with the approved Plan of Study and the standards specified herein.
+Students may take up to 24 units of work graded on a non-optional CR/NC basis. - b.
 Receive an overall GPA of 3.0 or higher for the entire 90-unit program. - c.
-Be in Good Standing within the M.S.
-Program.
-2. To be in Good Standing, a student must meet the following requirements: - a.
-Maintain the following levels of scholastic achievement at the end of each term of enrollment: - 1) A cumulative GPA of 3.0 or higher in all courses counting toward the M.S. program. - 2) A cumulative GPA of 3.0 or higher in all required courses specific to the option selected. - b.
+Be in Good Standing within the M. S. Program.
+2. To be in Good Standing, a student must meet the following requirements:

+- a.
+Maintain the following levels of scholastic achievement at the end of each term of enrollment: - 1) A cumulative GPA of 3.0 or higher in all courses counting toward the M. S. program. - 2) A cumulative GPA of 3.0 or higher in all required courses specific to the option selected. - b.
 Receive satisfactory evaluations in clinical skills and professional responsibility from both the faculty and applicable traineeship supervisors at specified times in the program.
-3. Students not in Good Standing must formally petition the M.S.
-Program Committee and receive written approval of their petition prior to enrolling in required courses specific to the option selected.
-The M.S.
-Program Committee will evaluate the student's academic record, any extenuating circumstances bearing on the case which the student has made known to the Committee, and the faculty's professional judgment regarding the student's potential for succeeding in the M.S. program.

-4. No more than two (2) courses, regardless of number of units, with a grade of lower than "B-" (2.7) shall be counted toward the M.S. degree.
-5. No course receiving a grade lower than "C" (2.0) shall be counted toward the M.S. degree.
+3. Students not in Good Standing must formally petition the M. S. Program Committee and receive written approval of their petition prior to enrolling in required courses specific to the option selected.
+The M. S. Program Committee will evaluate the student's academic record, any extenuating circumstances bearing on the case which the student has made known to the Committee, and the faculty's professional judgment regarding the student's potential for succeeding in the M. S. program.
+4. No more than two (2) courses, regardless of number of units, with grades of "C+" (2.3) or "C" (2.0) may be counted toward the M. S. degree.
+5. No course receiving a grade lower than "C" (2.0) shall be counted toward the M. S. degree.